notJust-dev/notjustdev/content/posts/2023-01-16-react-native-testing/index.md

 export default Profile;
 ```

-and in the `components` folder, Add `SocialLinks.js` and the following code to it:
+Now in the `components` folder, Add `SocialLinks.js` and the following code to it:

 ```js
 import React from 'react';